muhammadrafiakbar037-cmd/websites/shizuku/guide/setup.md

   On Android 8, the option is "Select USB configuration" - "Charge only".

-  On Android 9+, the option is "Default USB configuration" - "No data transfer".
+  On Android 15, the option is "Default USB configuration" - "No data transfer".

 - (Android 11+) Enable "Disable adb authorization timeout" option

 #### EMUI (Huawei)

 Enable "Allow ADB debugging options in 'Charge only' mode" in "Developer options".

+#### OPPO A6
+-MAKE SHIZUKU DEBUGGING IN DEVELOPER

 #### MIUI (Xiaomi, POCO)